Large deviations of the empirical flow for continuous time Markov chains: Introduction

 \section{Introduction}

-One of the most important contribution in the theory of large deviations is the series of papers of Donsker and Varadhan \cite{DV4}.
-Here the authors develop a general approach to the study of large deviations for Markov processes both in continuous and discrete time.
+One of the most important contribution in the theory of large deviations is the series of papers of Donsker and Varadhan \cite{DV4} where the authors develop a general approach to the study of large deviations for Markov processes both in continuous and discrete time.
 They establish large deviations principles (LDP) for the empirical measure and for the empirical process associated to a Markov process.
 Given a sample path of the process on the finite time window $[0,T]$, the corresponding empirical measure is a probability measure on the state space that associates to any measurable subset the fraction of time spent on it.
 A LDP for the empirical measure is usually called a \emph{level 2} LDP.

-Given a sample path of the process in the finite time window $[0,T]$, the corresponding empirical process is a probability measure on paths defined on the infinite time window $(-\infty,+\infty)$.
-More precisely it is the unique stationary (with respect to time shift) probability measure that gives weight $1$ to periodic paths (of period $T$) such that there exists a period $[t,t+T]$ where they coincide with the original sample path.
+Given a sample path, the corresponding empirical process is a probability measure on paths defined on the infinite time window $(-\infty,+\infty)$.
+More precisely, it is the unique stationary (with respect to time shift) probability measure that gives weight $1$ to $T$--periodic paths such that there exists a period $[t,t+T]$ where they coincide with the original sample path.
 A LDP for the empirical process is usually called a \emph{level 3} LDP.

-Let us restrict our discussion to the case of a Markov chain on a countable (finite or infinite) state space, which is the actual framework of this paper.
-The case of discrete time Markov chains has been much more investigated with respect to the case of continuous time.

-The general picture of the discrete time case is the following (see for example \cite{DZ,dH}).
-The rate function for the level $3$ LDP coincides with the relative entropy density.
-The rate function for the level $2$ LDP has instead in general only a variational representation, which cannot be solved explicitly even for symmetric jump probabilities.
+The large deviations asymptotic of discrete time Markov chains on a countable state space can be described as follows, see for example \cite{DZ,dH}.
+The rate function for the level $3$ LDP is the relative entropy per unit of time.
+The rate function for the level $2$ LDP has instead in general only a variational representation, which cannot be solved explicitly even for reversible transition probabilities.
 A very natural and much studied object is the $k$--symbols empirical measure.
 This is a probability measure on strings of symbols with length $k$ obtained from the frequency of appearance in the sample path.
 With a suitable periodization procedure the $k$--symbols empirical measures constitute a consistent family of measures that are exactly the $k$ marginals of the empirical process.
 For each $k>1$, and in particular for $k=2$ the rate function for the LDP associated to the $k$ symbols empirical measure has an explicit expression.